DarkAtra/v-rising-discord-bot/docs/bot-as-a-service.md

+---
+title: Using the bot as a service
+nav_order: 2
+---

 # Using the bot as a service

 I decided to provide the bot as a free service going forward.
 Feel free